kairosity/mp2-tunnel-focus/README.md

 3. The donut chart hover effects are not keyboard friendly, and while that same information is available to view in the legend, I would ideally like every aspect of the website to be keyboard accessible.

+4. The method I used to create a custom 404 page works fine, but with the caveat that if a user types a trailing '/' after typing in the incorrect URL the custom 404 page is unstyled.
+Additionally, if other characters are typed after the final URL but without the original trailing / - then the default 404 page is shown.
+In both these instances, the user is still shown a 404 page, just a less aesthetically pleasing one.

 # Attribution